ceperman/offlinebuddy/README.md

 There are many facilities to find your phone, but they all rely on tracking your cellphone or Wi-Fi connection, and of course the missing phone is offline, and so it is not tracked and not trackable.

-Enter **Bluetooth Buddy**, which was conceived from this real life situation.
+Enter **Offline Buddy**, which was conceived from this real life situation.

 With Buddy installed on both your phones, rerun the above scenario.
 You exit a shop and the Buddy alarm on your phone goes off.
 “Where’s your phone?” you ask your partner.
 “Oh \*\*\*\*, I left it on the counter when I paid”, and back they go to retrieve the phone.
 Disaster averted!